IbrahimAhmedKhashaba/trendco-task/README.md

+Trendco Task

 🔐 Authentication System

 The authentication system is designed with flexibility and extensibility in mind using key design patterns:

-Strategy Pattern: Used to support multiple authentication methods, including traditional email/password login and social media login (e.g., Google).
+Strategy Pattern:Supports multiple authentication methods, including traditional email/password login and social media login (e.g., Google).
 This allows adding new providers like Facebook without modifying the core authentication logic.

-Factory Pattern: Responsible for returning the appropriate class instance based on the authentication method, enabling a clean and decoupled implementation.
+Factory Pattern:Returns the appropriate class instance based on the authentication method, enabling a clean and decoupled implementation.

-Email Verification:
+Email Verification

 For traditional email sign-ups, users must verify their email address.